Harm reduction information for people who use substances, overdose prevention services and supervised consumption sites and social services.

 - Try to have the medications you need, re-fills may be available directly through your pharmacist or by phone without having to see your physician.
 If you are feeling unwell and require medications, call your pharmacy in advance.

-- Stimulate - try and rouse the person, encourage them to take breaths.
+- Stimulate - put on gloves and try and rouse the person, encourage them to take big breaths.

 - Anyone not responding to the overdose should leave the room or immediate area.